Everything you need to know about working capital requirement (WCR): method, calculation, analysis

 This is why a well-calculated WCR is an essential piece of data for your business plan.
 To include WCR in your business plan, simply add a dedicated row containing a WCR estimate that is as accurate as possible.

 Estimating your WCR before launching your business does not mean that you can save yourself from doing this at a later point in time.
 That’s right: WCR has to be calculated throughout the life cycle of your company.
-This is because it’s a key indicator of your company’s financial health, so has to be calculated as you go, and its performance has to be anticipated if you are to make the most appropriate decisions for your situation.
+This is because it’s a key indicator of your company’s financial health, so it has to be calculated as you go, and its performance has to be anticipated if you are to make the most appropriate decisions for your situation.

 Finally, let’s look at the specifics for calculating WCR.
 WCR is part of the information calculated in your company’s balance sheet.
 It shows the difference between your current assets and current liabilities.